rhdhorchestrator/serverless-workflows/deploy/docs/main/create-ocp-project/README.md

 If persistence is enabled, you must have a PostgreSQL instance running in the same `namespace` as the workflows.
 Typically this is the `sonataflow-infra` namespace.

-A Secret containing the PostgreSQL credentials must exist as well.
-See https://www.rhdhorchestrator.io/orchestrator-helm-operator/postgresql on how to install a PostgreSQL instance.
-Please follow the section detailing how to install it using Helm - this will create the necessary secret and credentials.

 ## Installation Steps

 ### Install the Helm Chart